 smiles from the side of the road in India

-We are in Bardhaman West Bengal tonight – just west of Kolkata as we wanted to avoid that craziness.
-But I’ve determined that craziness it not avoidable in India.
-We are staying in yet another horribly dodgy hotel that we had to take as it was the only thing we could find and it was an incredibly draining afternoon on horrible little roads and we were all stressed out and had to find somewhere to sleep.
+We are in Bardhaman, West Bengal, tonight – just west of Kolkata, as we wanted to avoid that craziness.
+But I’ve determined that craziness is not avoidable in India.
+We are staying in yet another horribly dodgy hotel that we had to take, as it was the only thing we could find, and it was an incredibly draining afternoon on horrible little roads, and we were all stressed out and had to find somewhere to sleep.

 rickshaw run charging station

-I outlet in our hotel room charging 8 things.
+An outlet in our hotel room is charging eight things.

 roadside breakfast in India on the Rickshaw run

 Favorite breakfast stop so far.
-Not only did the guy have chai, but he also made toast w butter, sugar, and some other random spice.
+Not only did the guy have chai, but he also made toast with butter, sugar, and some other random spice.
 Delicious!

 Our morning drive through the rice fields and small villages was gorgeous.
 Villagers were amazed and excited to see us.
 We’d stop and be surrounded in minutes.
 We even found a little breakfast place that served butter/sugar toast!